NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_Pipelines.md

 * Multi-project pipeline or Child pipeline

-We can use the `rules` keyword include or exclude jobs.
+We can use the `rules` keyword to include or exclude jobs.

 Example: